webforj/webforj-documentation/docs/components/_OLD/list-box.md

 <br/>

-There are five list box expanses that are supported in Webforj which allow for quick styling without using CSS.
+There are five list box expanses that are supported in webforJ which allow for quick styling without using CSS.
 These enums are:

 |List Box Expanses|
 |-|